- Your student or WCC employee ID is your library card.

 Community members without another local library card need to show picture ID.

 Instructors put textbooks and other materials on reserve so that they are available for all students in the class.
 Other types of items placed on reserve are samples of student work, such as tests and research papers.

 The reserves section is at the circulation desk, where you first enter the library.

 Items are loaned on a first-come, first-served basis.
 Most reserve items are limited to in-library use for a period of two hours.
 Some reserves items may be checked out overnight, and some for three days.

 Although the library does not purchase textbooks for classes, instructors often put their own copies on reserve.
-OneSearch allows for searching materials on reserve with a tab for searching just the reserves.
+OneSearch allows for searching materials on reserve with a dropdown option for searching just the reserves.

 Sometimes the library will also accept donations of older textbooks; these can be found in the stacks.